psolymos/psolymos.github.io/_posts/2015-08-04-what-can-we-do-with-a-single-survey.md

 ---
 title: "What can we do with a single survey?"
 layout: default
-category: talks
+category: Talks
-tags: [poster, single visit]
+tags: [poster, single visit, detect, R]
 published: true
 disqus: petersolymos
 ---